 Students will exhibit appropriate professional behaviors in class, labs, and clinical settings.
 Appropriate professional behavior is defined as "behavior that demonstrates respect for others, personal integrity, and responsibility."
-A student may be denied permission to continue in the program if, in the opinion of the faculty, the student's knowledge, character, and mental or physical capacity cast doubt upon the student's potential to function as a professional nurse
+A student may be denied permission to continue in the program if, in the opinion of the faculty, the student's knowledge, character, and mental or physical capacity cast doubt upon the student's potential to function as a professional nurse.
+In addition, violations of the Academic Integrity Policy, Professional Behavior Policy, and/or Cheating Policy are grounds for dismissal.

 Gross misconduct is grounds for dismissal from the nursing program.
-Behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction may result in immediate dismissal from the program.
+Behaviors that endanger patient safety, patient confidentiality, cheating, or behaviors in direct opposition to the clinical/course instructor's direction may result in immediate dismissal from the program.
 The student may not be eligible for readmission.